Head of College Panter-Brick

 Professor Panter-Brick has published widely, including articles on violence, mental health, and hope in Afghanistan; survival strategies in famine-stricken Niger; stress and wellbeing in homeless children in Nepal; and the “sins and virtues” of global health interventions.
 She has co-edited seven books to bridge research into practice, most recently Pathways to Peace (2014) and Medical Humanitarianism (2015).
 She takes an active role in the Early Childhood Peacebuilding Consortium led by Yale, UNICEF, and other global partners, to advocate for violence prevention and the promotion of social cohesion and peace.

 Professor Panter-Brick brings a multi-national, multi-cultural family to the Morse community, including her husband, Mark Eggerman, and their sons Dominic and Jannik.
 Mark earned a B.A. in English and American Literature at Stanford, an M.Phil. in Middle Eastern Studies at Oxford, and a diploma in Jazz, Pop & Commercial Music at Newcastle University.
 He managed media surveys for the BBC World Service throughout the Middle East and Africa, and has worked both as a research consultant and a professional musician.
-Dominic is a freshman in Pierson College, with a passion for astrophysics, and Jannik is now in his junior year of high school, with a strong interest in criminology and sociology.
+Dominic is a recent Yale graduate from Pierson College, with a passion for astrophysics, and Jannik is a rising-junior and history major in Pierson College.
 Both are ardent soccer fans and players.
-The whole family very much looks forward to being part of the creative arts, sports, and intellectual life of the community at Morse.
+The whole family very much enjoys being part of the creative arts, sports, and intellectual life of the community at Morse.